 ● ● ● O ● ● ●

 For the next three years, I have a different role in a neighborhood church.
 I have no connection with anyone.
 I’m only there because my mom goes.
-On Sunday mornings, I see a few teenagers from school.
-Most of us were together the night before.
-At a party.

 Have you ever sensed the arms of the Almighty